Cheerleading Stretches and Flexibility Exercises

-Cheerleading sprung on the scene in the 1880s with the crowd chanting to cheer on, or encourage, their team at sporting events.
-In 1884 the first organized yell occurred on the sideline of a Princeton football game.
+Cheerleading started in the 1880’s with the crowd chanting to cheer on or encourage their team at sporting events.
+In 1884, the first organized yell occurred on the sideline of a Princeton football game.
 This cheer was led by Thomas Peebler.

 Cheering requires a great degree of flexibility and strength.
 Balance is essential to the cheerleader, as well.
 Muscular endurance, to perform repeated stunts and avoid fatigue, is also important to successful cheering.

 Strong legs and hips are a must for the cheerleader, due to the jumping and tumbling performed in many routines.
 The dancing also requires a strong lower body.
 Overall conditioning is required to complete many of the activities expected of a cheerleader.
 Many squads have a minimum conditioning standard that must be met to make the team.

 The major muscles used by the cheerleader are:

 - The muscles of the upper legs and hips; the gluteals, the hamstrings, and the quadriceps.

 - The muscles of the lower leg; the gastrocnemius, the soleus, and the anterior tibialis.